mddaimlcom/pytest/README.md

     The json file "db.json" is in the same location folder as the app, there you can see the pre-defined records and also 'db_bkp.son' that is just a backup of the db that we will use further in our tests

-4. Present the test cases list:
+4. **Present the test cases list we will try to automate in our practical examples**:
     1. Get all the records
     2. Get a specific record id
     3. Get a record with invalid id (that does not exist )